4.95 from 57 votes

 Frequently Asked Questions

 Yes!
-You could also make my garlic cheese drop biscuits.
+Take your favorite shredded hard cheese and mix it in after you add the buttermilk.
+You could alternatively make my garlic cheese drop biscuits.

 How is a drop biscuit different from a rolled biscuit?